This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Irritable Bowel Syndrome

-Irritable bowel syndrome, or IBS, is a condition that prevents food from moving through your intestines normally.
+IBS is a condition that prevents food from moving through your intestines normally.
 The food may move through too slowly or too quickly.
-This causes bloating, increased gas, constipation, or diarrhea.
+This causes abdominal pain, bloating, increased gas, constipation, or diarrhea.

 - You have a fever.